Kent Brockman: Cultural influence

+Variations of the phrase have been used in the media, such as New Scientist magazine, the Houston Chronicle and Ken Jennings on the Jeopardy!
+IBM Challenge (versus Watson) on February 16, 2011.
+On May 6, 2014, Stephen Colbert made direct reference to the phrase by using it as the closing line of his television program The Colbert Report.

 Reception

 The author of the book Planet Simpson: How a Cartoon Masterpiece Documented an Era and Defined a Generation, Chris Turner, said that "if the institution of the News has a single iconic face on The Simpsons, it's Brockman's" and that "in Brockman's journalism, we see some of the modern news media's ugliest biases", which he identifies as glibness, amplification, and sensationalism.
 MSN called Brockman one of the worst TV news anchors.

-"You Kent Always Say What You Want" was well-received by critics.
+"You Kent Always Say What You Want" was well received by critics.
 IGN called it the second best episode of the season.

 Merchandise

 Playmates Toys created a Kent Brockman action figure for its World of Springfield toy line which was released in July 2001.